If you are considering adding carb powders to your training, here is something to think about.

-A popular trend within the bodybuilding industry is intra-workout carbohydrate supplements.
+A popular trend within the bodybuilding industry is the use of intra-workout carbohydrate supplements.

 Although good for stimulating endurance beyond 50-60 minutes of exertion, we wouldn’t recommend intra-workout carbohydrate supplements to everyone.

-However, there are two situations whereby they can be of benefit.
+However, there are several situations whereby they can be of benefit.